Koi wa Question

 "Koi wa Question" (恋はくえすちょん) is the 6th single by the Japanese idol girl group Onyanko Club.
 It was released in Japan on November 1, 1986.
 This song is considered one of Onyanko Club's most accomplished works.
+The song serves as the opening theme song for the 1986-1987 anime television series Anmitsu Hime.
+The single's second track "Anmitsu Daisakusen" serves as the show's ending theme.